 ** LEGAL UPDATE **

 Over the past few years it's become much easier for single-family property owners in California to build accessory dwelling units (ADUs, also known as in-law apartments, granny flats or backyard cottages) and junior accessory dwelling units (JADUs).
 JADUs are essentially units built within existing structures, e.g., bedrooms with attached bathrooms converted into separate rental units.
 Prior to 2017, local jurisdictions often used confusing and burdensome permitting requirements to impede ADU/JADU construction.
 Many towns banned garage conversions, or forced owners to continue residing on converted properties.
-But new statewide ADU/JADU standards enacted over the last four years, coupled with restraints on local control, have fostered a backyard building boom.
+But statewide ADU/JADU standards enacted over the last five years, coupled with restraints on local control, have fostered a backyard building boom.

 What Guidelines Must Local Jurisdictions Follow in Permitting an ADU/JADU?

 - Homeowners are allowed (in most cases) to build one ADU and one JADU per lot.

 - However, local jurisdictions must use objective measures when reviewing ADU/JADU applications.
 And if a local jurisdiction fails to act on a completed application within 60 days, the application is deemed "approved."
 (CA. Gov. Code, § 65852.2.)